 Disclosure: This family accommodation Whistler post contains affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are entirely my own.

-My husband and I have been traveling to Whistler with kids multiple times a year since our two were born (and long before that as well).
-Through tons of research on Whistler family accommodation options (and much trial and error), we have found what we believe are the best Whistler family hotels.
+Wondering where to stay in Whistler with kids?
+My husband and I have been doing little Whistler family vacations multiple times a year since our two were born (and long before that as well).
+Through tons of research on Whistler hotels for families, and a lot of trial and error over the years, we have curated this list of the best Whistler family hotels.

-Note: Consider reading the Need to Know section below first before moving on to our best family accommodation Whistler list.
-It may help you to avoid some potential pitfalls, especially when it comes to location.
+Note: If it is your first trip to Whistler with kids, please start with the Need to Know section, as it should help you to avoid some potential pitfalls, especially when it comes to location.

 Looking for something else?
 See also:

 Whistler Resort encompasses two mountains: Blackcomb Mountain and Whistler Mountain.
 The two mountains are linked at the top by the Peak-2-Peak gondola.
 This allows you to ski/ride both mountains easily on the same day (for one price).

 Whistler Resort has 3 village bases: Creekside, Whistler and Blackcomb, all with gondola access.
 The best place to stay in Whistler with kids depends on your needs and travel style.
 This mountain trail map should help to give you a better understanding of the layout.

 - Creekside Village is quite quiet, with a few good restaurants, but it is a 5-10 minute drive into Whistler Village proper.